MrRobinOfficial/Guide-UnrealEngine/README.md

 ## Naming Convention

-Here is a github repo about Unreal Engine's style guide by Michael Allar, <a href="https://github.com/Allar/ue5-style-guide" target="_blank">link here</a>.
+Here is a github repo about <a href="https://github.com/Allar/ue5-style-guide" target="_blank">Unreal Engine's style guide by Michael Allar</a>.

 Unreal Engine has a convention for naming boolean variables, which is to use a prefix of b followed by a descriptive name in camel case.
 For example, a boolean variable that controls whether a character is running might be named `bIsRunning`.